Guess what? The dirtiest area in the office is YOUR DESK.

-3) If your mouse is particularly grubby, this technique may not be enough to fully clean the area.
-In this case, use a toothpick to very carefully remove additional debris from around the edges of the rubber feet, taking care not to damage them as you clean.
+If your mouse is particularly grubby, use the toothpick to very carefully remove additional debris from around the edges of the rubber feet, taking care not to damage them as you clean.

-5) To finish cleaning the underside of the mouse, use a simple damp cloth to give it one final wipe down.
+To finish cleaning the underside of the mouse, use a simple lint-free cloth to give it one final wipe down.

-7) Finally, use a damp cloth to carefully wipe off any surface dirt or grime.
-If you’d like to be extra hygienic, apply a small squirt of antibacterial spray to the cloth before wiping the mouse.
-Do not spray directly onto the mouse and take care that the cloth you use isn’t sodden – a damp cloth will achieve a good clean without risking damage to your equipment.
+Finally, use a cloth to carefully wipe off any surface dirt or grime.
+Apply a small squirt of antibacterial spray to the cloth before wiping the mouse, to zap away any surviving germs (do not spray directly onto the mouse, and take care that the cloth you use isn’t sodden).